Captive elephants: Training

 Elephants in captivity can be trained to perform a variety of tasks.
+Elephants can remember tone, melody, and words, allowing them to recognise more than 20 verbal commands.

-In Nepal, for example, elephants are ridden by forest rangers to patrol national forests and for entertainment by tourists.
+In Nepal, elephants are ridden by forest rangers to patrol national forests and for entertainment by tourists.
 In Myanmar, elephants assist in logging operations.
 In North America, Australasia, and Europe, elephants are primarily trained for circuses, where they may be trained to perform tricks for the entertainment of crowds, and in zoos, where they may be trained to participate in their own husbandry by, for example, presenting their feet for nail trims or opening their mouth for dental exams.
 The use of elephants in circuses is controversial; public outcry caused Ringling Bros. and Barnum & Bailey circuses in the United States to commit to retiring their elephants to a private sanctuary in 2015.

 There are three primary training styles that can be used either separately or together in elephant facilities, each with its own pros and cons for elephant welfare and human safety: